Unloading A Lever-Action Rifle

 Quick Summary

 To safely unload a lever-action rifle, first ensure the muzzle is pointed safely and your finger is off the trigger.
-Engage any manual safety, then cycle the lever to eject the chambered round.
-Repeatedly cycle the lever to eject all rounds from the tubular magazine.
+Engage any manual safety.
+Cycle the lever to eject the chambered round, then continue cycling the lever briskly until all rounds are ejected from the tubular magazine.

 Chapters